DataThirstLtd/azure.databricks.cicd.tools/README.md

             -TenantId "8a686772-0e5b-4cdb-ad19-bf1d1e7f89f3"
 ```

-You can also use this command to connect using the Bearer token so that you do not have to provide them on every command.
+You can also use this command to connect using the Bearer token so that you do not have to provide them on every command (like you did prior to version 2).

 BEARER:
 ```powershell
 Connect-Databricks -BearerToken "dapi1234567890" -Region "westeurope"